idrori/mathQ/README.md

 ## 1. In your terminal, type: **python3 embedding.py**

-This will embed and save all of the questions from each course(embeddings.json) and create an image of the embeddings after they have had their         dimensionality reduced via UMAP(UMAP.png).
+This will embed and save all of the question embeddings from each course(embeddings.json) and create an image of the embeddings after they have had their         dimensionality reduced via UMAP(UMAP.png).

 ## 2. In your terminal, type: **python3 zero-shot.py**